By Emma Marshall and Nick Warburton

 This is perhaps a reference to the city’s silk weavers, and we were told this appears in the square during the winter months.

-At night the wheel is lit up and we stood for ages admiring the kaleidoscopic colours projecting from it as it slowly spun its spell on us.
+At night the wheel is lit up.
+We stood for ages admiring the kaleidoscopic colours projecting from it as it slowly spun around.

 A statue of Louis XIV mounted on his horse takes pride of place in the centre of Place Bellecour.